Mathematics Summer Courses

 Online: TWTh, 09:00AM - 12:00PM

-Designed for Business majors, this course introduces fundamental mathematical concepts and techniques arising in business.
+This course, open to Gabelli School of Business students, introduces fundamental mathematical concepts and techniques arising in business.
 Topics include linear programming, mathematics of finance, counting techniques, as well as basic concepts of probability and statistics such as conditional probability, Bayes’ formula, and binomial and normal distributions.
-Upon successful completion of this course, students should be able to formulate mathematical models of a range of real-world problems and solve them using some of the above-mentioned tools.
+Upon successful completion of this course, students should be able to formulate mathematical models of a range of real-world problems and solve them using some of the above mentioned tools.

 CRN: 14854